Zaphrog/SHA256/README.md

 # bin(4160749575) = 0b11110000000000000000000000001111
 ```
 Choice:
 Takes in three numbers (e,f,g).
-For each bit in the arguments, if e ==1, it adds the bit in f to the result , else it adds the bit in g.
+For each bit in the arguments, if e ==1, it adds the bit in f to the result, else it adds the bit in g.
 ```
 # example: ch(157,405,433) ---> 437
 # bin(157) = 0b010011101